Aaron-Bopp/TIM/10_Sources/Readwise/Books/books - Born a Crime.md

 ###### ^306654914q

 Every year under apartheid, some colored people would get promoted to white.
 It wasn’t a myth; it was real.
 People could submit applications to the government.
 Your hair might become straight enough, your skin might become light enough, your accent might become polished enough—and you’d be reclassified as white.
-All you had to do was denounce your…
+All you had to do was denounce your people, denounce your history, and leave your darker-skinned friends and family behind.

 ^306654914